Munetios/SuperVidPlayer/README.md

 ## 📢 Stay Tuned
 Follow development and watch for updates as we prepare for the **2026 launch**.
-YouVidPlay will redefine video platforms with **customization, fairness, and AI-powered tools**.
+SuperVidPlayer will redefine video platforms with **customization, fairness, and AI-powered tools**.